PersiaML/tutorials/src/training-context/index.md

 # Training Context
-Persia training context is a configurable context that help you to set the corresponding embedding training configuration.
+PERSIA training context is a configurable context that help you to set the corresponding embedding training configuration.

 There provide serval configuration that you may use during a distributed training.